seregagavrilov/queue_mfc_manager/README.md

 # README

-Introduce simple manager for manage queue fundamental on Radis.
+Simple queue manger for Radis.

-## Installing
+## Install

-For install this manager you need whether to clone this repositori:
+For install manager you need whether to clone this repositori:

 ```
 git clone https://github.com/seregagavrilov/queue_mfc_manager
 ```

-or install through PIP:
+or use pip:

 ```
 pip install queue_mfc_manager
 ```
-## Using
+## Usin
-for using takes create file name "manager" and create two necessary instance: "redis" and "manager".
+You should create file name manager.py and create two necessary instance: "redis" and "manager".
+Then you sholud add tasks to manager.

 ```
 from queue_manager import QManager